linode/docs/docs/guides/tools-reference/tools/use-dog-linux-dns-client/index.md

 published: 2021-12-23
 modified_by:
   name: Nathaniel Stickman
-title: "Use the Linux dog Command to Look Up DNS Records"
+title: "How to Use the Linux dog Command to Look Up DNS Records"
-h1_title: "How to Use the Linux dog Command to Look Up DNS Records"
+title_meta: "Use the Linux dog Command to Look Up DNS Records"
 contributor:
   name: Nathaniel Stickman
   link: https://github.com/nasanos